Points of bounded height on weighted projective spaces over global function fields: Introduction

 \section{Introduction}

-In 1979 Schanuel proved a beautiful asymptotic formula for the number of rational points of bounded height on projective space $\P^n$ over a number field $K$ \cite{Sch79}.
-In 1998 Schanuel's result was generalized to the case of weighted projective spaces by Deng \cite{Den98} (see also \cite[Theorem 3.7]{BN20}).
+In 1979 Schanuel proved a beautiful asymptotic formula for the number of rational points of bounded height on a projective space $\P^n$ over a number field $K$ \cite{Sch79}.
+In 1998 Schanuel's result was generalized to the case of weighted projective spaces by Deng \cite{Den98} (see also \cite[Theorem 3.7]{BN22}, where it is shown that Deng's proof can easily be modified to work for weighted projective stacks).
 Recently Darda has given a new proof of Deng's result using height zeta functions \cite{Dar21}.

 \begin{theorem}[Schanuel-Deng-Darda] Let $K$ be a number field of degree $d$ over $\Q$, with class number $h$, regulator $R$, discriminant $\Delta(K)$, $r_1$ real places, $r_2$ complex places, Dedekind zeta function $\zeta_K(s)$, and which contains $\omega$ roots of unity.
-Let $\w=(w_0,\dots,w_n)$ be an $(n+1)$-tuple of positive integers and set $|\w|:=w_0+w_1+\cdots+w_n$ and
+Let $\w=(w_0,\dots,w_n)$ be an $(n+1)$-tuple of positive integers and set $|\w|\defeq w_0+w_1+\cdots+w_n$ and $\gcd(\w,\omega)\defeq\gcd\{w_0,w_1,\dots,w_n,\omega\}$.